 A graduate of the BEng. course will have qualities and transferable skills necessary for employment - the ability to exercise initiative, make decisions in complex situations (with often limited data) and prepation for lifelong learning.

-Click on the image below to wacth Dr Alaa Hamood talk about hydraulics and what students can expect on the BEng (Hons) Civil Engineering course at the University of Wolverhampton.
+Watch the video below to hear Dr Alaa Hamood talk about hydraulics and what students can expect on the BEng (Hons) Civil Engineering course at the University of Wolverhampton.